garima440/substitution/README.md

 # substitution
-C program to create a simple encryption text for the user input
+C program to create a simple cyphertext out of user input